- Volunteers from the community help AAPS students participate in the Hour of Code

 Jonathan Royce is a self-published author and a language arts teacher at Roberto Clemente Student Development Center.

 The Ann Arbor PTO Thrift Shop is located at 2280 S. Industrial Highway.
 The shop sells furniture, clothing, books, home goods, electronics, craft supplies and more.
-By Tara Cavanaugh The Ann Arbor PTO Thrift Shop’s mission is to support the schools.
-And three times each …
+By Tara Cavanaugh The Ann Arbor PTO Thrift Shop’s …

 Roberto Clemente teacher Jonathan Royce shows off his debut children’s book.
-By Tara Cavanaugh Roberto Clemente High School English teacher Jonathan Royce’s debut children’s book, “Detective Dwayne Drake and the Alphabet Thief,” is a tale that kids and adults alike will enjoy.
-Especially the adults. …
+By Tara Cavanaugh Roberto Clemente High School English teacher Jonathan Royce’s debut children’s book, “Detective Dwayne Drake and the Alphabet Thief,” is a tale …

 Students get hands-on experience through the AAPS Homebuilding Program.
 Photo supplied by John Birko.
-By Tara Cavanaugh A street of stately two-story homes just off of Dhu Varren Road gleams with neatly manicured lawns and impressive stonework.
-Although they blend seamlessly into the rest of …
+By Tara Cavanaugh A street of stately two-story homes just off of Dhu Varren Road gleams with neatly manicured lawns and …

 The students’ written predictions and reflections have been collected in the book “2020: Visions of the (Near) Future” published by 826michigan.
 It is the result of a yearlong residency with the local writing, publishing and tutoring nonprofit’s staff and volunteers.